In Search Of Yummy-ness

 9 Tomato Varieties That You Need To Grow At Least Once

-While there are hundreds of tomato varieties out there, these nine are my tried-and-true favourites that work in my suburban backyard garden.
+While there are hundreds of tomato cultivars and types of tomatoes to choose from, these nine are my tried-and-true favourites that work in my suburban backyard garden.

 A cherry falls tomato plant in a black plastic pot, on a deck with other plants and a patio chair with beige cushions.

-To me, there’s nothing more satisfying to grow than tomatoes.
-They’re the first crop that I ever grew myself, and every year I discover a new variety that I haven’t tried before.
+As a backyard gardener, there's nothing more satisfying than growing tomatoes.
+They're the first crop that I ever grew myself, and every year I discover a new cultivated variety of tomato that I haven't tried before.

 Once you learn how to grow tomatoes, you'll want to grow them every year.
 They're a fun and colourful crop gardeners dream about all winter.